JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 2. Executive summary

-This report details the process of building and evaluating four machine learning models to predict the probability of a **"far set"** (a successful attacking possession > 131.8m).
-The models use only **pre-set contextual data** from the **NRLW 2018–2025 seasons**.
+This report details the process of building and evaluating a set of machine learning models to predict the probability of a "far set" (a possession gaining ≥131.8m).
+The analysis uses only pre-set contextual data from the NRLW 2018–2025 seasons, ensuring the prediction reflects information actually available at the moment a set begins.

-The analysis used a **time-aware split**, training on data from **2018–2024** and holding out the entire **2025 season** as the unseen test set.
-We compared four classification models:
+To mimic real-world forecasting, we used a time-aware train–test split, training models on 2018–2024 data and evaluating performance on the unseen 2025 season.
+This prevents information leakage and tests whether learned patterns generalise to a future competition environment.

 - Baseline Logistic Regression (with balanced classes)
-- Tuned Logistic Regression (with cross-validation)
+- Regularised GLM (Elastic-Net Logistic Regression)
 - Random Forest
 - Gradient Boosting Classifier
 - HistGradientBoosting Classifier